pallene-lang/pallene/doc/manual.md

-them so all import statements come first (in the order they appear), followed by variable declarations (again in the order they appear), and finally by function declarations, so an imported module can be used anywhere in a module, an module variable can be used in any function as well as variable declarations that follow it, and module functions can be used in any other function.
+them so all import statements come first (in the order they appear), followed by variable declarations (again in the order they appear), and finally by function declarations, so an imported module can be used anywhere in a module, a module variable can be used in any function as well as variable declarations that follow it, and module functions can be used in any other function.

 ### `import` statements